Skip to Content

 8. Enjoy Dinner with a View

 The Hermitage Hotel has one of the best views in Mount Cook Village and the food in their restaurant is delicious!
-For this reason, it’s only natural to want to spend an evening in the restaurant enjoying a nice meal with stunning views.
+For this reason, it’s only natural to want to spend an evening in a restaurant enjoying a nice meal with stunning views.

-In the summer months, it doesn’t get dark in Mount Cook until around 9 pm so even if you have a late dinner you can still enjoy a magical sunset!
+In the summer months, it doesn’t get dark in Mount Cook until around 9 pm, so even if you have a late dinner, you can still enjoy a magical sunset!
 If dinner is not part of your itinerary, then consider going for a coffee on their outside deck during the day.
 It’s a great place to relax in between hikes!

 For a quick bite, try one of their homemade meat pies – they are so delicious!